-Let us also apply the rest of the extended RSF toolbox to consider how entanglement behaves under non-unitary evolution resulting from decoherence coming from the environment.
+Let us apply the rest of the extended RSF toolbox to consider how entanglement behaves under non-unitary evolution resulting from decoherence coming from the environment.
 We first consider that one distributes a single-photon state $\ket{\Psi}$ between two distant parties that want to perform a weak homodyne measurement locally to reveal the entanglement of the state.
-We start with this example, as it is particularly interesting because a device-independent QKD protocol can be constructed based on such a setup \cite{schlichtholz2023singlephoton} and maintaining entanglement during transmission is necessary for its success.
+This is an interesting example because a device-independent quantum key distribution protocol can be constructed based on such a setup \cite{schlichtholz2023singlephoton}, and maintaining entanglement during transmission is necessary for its success.
 However, the state during transmission of the photon necessarily undergoes decoherence.
-Let us assume that during the distribution of the state the transmission line is affected by the thermal environment with temperature $T$ while the local oscillators (coherent states) are approximately not affected.
-In this scenario, the operators $\hat\gamma_\updownarrow$ are diagonal and fulfill the relation: $\hat\gamma_\uparrow=e^{-\hbar \omega /k_bT}\hat\gamma_\downarrow$, where $\omega$ stands for the angular frequency of the modes, and $k_b$ is Boltzmann constant.
+Let us assume that during the distribution of the state, the transmission line is affected by the thermal environment with temperature $T$, while the local oscillators (coherent states) are approximately not affected.
+In this scenario, the operators $\hat\gamma_\updownarrow$ are diagonal and fulfil the relation: $\hat\gamma_\uparrow=e^{-\hbar \omega /k_bT}\hat\gamma_\downarrow$, where $\omega$ stands for the angular frequency of the modes, and $k_b$ is Boltzmann constant.
 The creation rates are given by:

-where $\delta_{nm}$ stands for Kronecker delta and with coefficient $\gamma_\omega$ determining the coupling of the bath to modes with frequency $\omega$ and $N(\omega)=1/(e^{\hbar \omega /k_bT}-1)$ being Planck distribution of the average number of photons in the bath \cite{Deco}.
-Furthermore, as all modes are separated up to the moment of the measurement, there is also no coupling between modes, and the Hamiltonian is simply a free Hamiltonian for four modes with the same frequency.
-All of this allows us to consider only the evolution of reduced single and two particle states $\hat\rho,\,\hat \rho^\Pi_{\rho}$ based on our previous discussion in section \ref{sec:local}.
-Due to trivial free evolution Hamiltonian the master equation simplifies to:
+where $\delta_{nm}$ stands for Kronecker delta, and coefficient $\gamma_\omega$ determines the coupling of the bath to modes with frequency $\omega$, and $N(\omega)=1/(e^{\hbar \omega /k_bT}-1)$ is Planck distribution of the average number of photons in the bath \cite{Deco}.
+Furthermore, as all modes are separated up to the moment of the measurement, there is also no coupling between modes.
+Consequently, the Hamiltonian is simply a free Hamiltonian for four modes with the same frequency.
+Based on our discussion in section \ref{sec:local}, for this scenario, we can consider only the evolution of reduced single- and two-particle states: $\hat\rho,\,\hat \rho^\Pi_{\rho_\Psi}$.
+Due to the trivial free evolution Hamiltonian, the master equation simplifies to:

-Using initial condition for the reduced state $\hat \rho$ :
+Using initial condition for the reduced state $\hat \rho$:

 we obtain the following time evolution of the $\hat \rho^\Pi_{\Psi}$:

 where $\lambda=N(\omega) \left(e^{\gamma_\omega t}-1\right)$.
 Now, in order to access information about entanglement, we apply the PPT criterion after normalization.
 In the result, we find that there is again one eigenvalue that can be negative: